oxyzox/Get-a-Life-bot/README.md

 ## Important

 Wanna know what’s really going on?
-Check out [Vist the Site](https://getalifebot.vercel.app) — the lore’s there, and it’s fun prob..
+Check out [The Site](https://getalifebot.vercel.app) — the lore’s there, and it’s fun prob..

 ## Features